stanford-rc/www.sherlock.stanford.edu/src/docs/overview/glossary.md

 ##### Socket

 : A socket is the connector that houses the microprocessor.
-By extension, it represents the physical packag of a processor, that typically contains multiple cores.
+By extension, it represents the physical package of a processor, that typically contains multiple cores.

 ##### Node